-What is High Range Drink Driving
+What is High Range Drink Driving?

-High Range Drink Driving is where you drive a motor vehicle with a blood alcohol concentration of at least 0.150.
+It is where a person drives a motor vehicle with a blood alcohol concentration of at least 0.150.

 2nd or Subsequent Offence